azukacchi/azukacchi.github.io/README.md

-# Setting Up Github Pages site with Jekyll Tutorial
+# Setting Up Github Pages site with Jekyll Tutorial for Absolute Beginner

 Jekyll is a static site generator.
 With Jekyll, you can write your pages in markdown from which it will build your html pages based on the layout settings.
 For example, if the markdown file you're writing is `project1.markdown`, Jekyll will build the `project1.html` file for you.
 There's no need to tweak the html, css, or whatever it is for the layout unless you want to do some customization.
 The Jekyll theme you're using alone already allowed some customization (think of working with Bootstrap) and you can easily change them using the provided field.